nubbeldupp/Duty-Planer/README.md

 ## 🤝 Contributing
 1. Fork the repository
 2. Create your feature branch
-3. Commit changes
+3. Commit your changes
 4. Push to the branch
-5. Create a pull request
+5. Create a Pull Request

 ## 📄 License
 MIT License